 Family Friendly Events

 Many family friendly events are hosted at CRCC.
 These events may disrupt regularly scheduled visiting hours.
-Please refer to the CRCC Family Friendly Events Calendar for information regarding upcoming scheduled events.
+Please refer to the CRCC Family-Friendly & Religious Events Calendar for information regarding upcoming scheduled events.

 Regular Visiting Hours